vefayankin/testcheck/README.md

-# Word Rush - Console Word Finding Game
+# Word Rush

 Word Rush is a console-based word finding game developed in Python.
-Players are presented with word definitions and must guess the corresponding word.
+Players are presented with word definitions and must guess the corresponding word within a limited time.
 They can choose to receive letters to make the game easier, but doing so will affect their overall score.
 The game features different difficulty levels, a scoring system based on time and letter usage, and a leaderboard to track player scores.

 ## Game Features

 - Three game modes: Easy, Medium, and Hard, each with different word difficulty levels.
-- Players are presented with a word definition and must guess the corresponding word.
+- Players are presented with a word definition and must guess the corresponding word within a limited time.
 - Limited time for each question, with the option to stop the timer.
 - Players can request letters to help them guess the word, but this affects their overall score.
 - Scoring system that calculates points based on the time taken and the number of letters received.